Future Jobs – Man Machine

 In the capital markets, increasingly, most of the trading is done by algorithms.
 They are faster than humans and do multiple trades within seconds.
 However, the rules for trading that the machines follow are determined by human traders at the beginning of the trading period.

-All these examples clearly suggest that the jobs of the future will invariably involve a partnership with machines across all domains.
+All these examples portend that the jobs of the future will invariably involve a partnership with machines across all domains.
 The structured rule-based aspects of the job would be done efficiently by machines while the on-the-spot empathy-driven front-end roles would be handled by human beings.

 In such an environment, empathy and good communication skills become the primary skillsets that companies would be hiring for.
 Add to that the ability to learn quickly as the more successful people usually understand the underlying logic to enhance and exploit the machines’ abilities to their benefit better than others.